TerryV8/click-count/docs/terraform_iam_dns.md

 # 4, On AWS, setup DNS

-DNS is an AWS item, which is not able to be configured through Terraform
+Route 53 DNS is an AWS feature, that can only be configured through the AWS Web UI.

-- DNS, with Route 53:
-Route 53 / Register a domain.
+Click on Route 53 / Register a domain.

 Let's get information we need for our domain.